lewhunt/mixmotion/local.md

 There are plenty of web players and widgets already available from the likes of Soundcloud and Mixcloud that you can integrate into your app.

-Mixmotion offers a more immersive, full-screen experience with unique dynamic visuals, while still providing free access to Mixcloud's vast music catalogue.
+Mixmotion offers something a bit different; a more immersive, full-screen experience with unique visual effects, while still providing free access to Mixcloud's vast music catalogue.

 ## What Sets It Apart?

 - <b>Mixcloud Integration</b>: Simple yet versatile access to Mixcloud content that goes beyond their official widget.
 Access playlists, user sets, genres, tags and individual shows, with the ability to privately save favourites via local storage and share mixes.
-- <b>Dynamic Visuals</b>: Artwork combined with canvas effects and video motion backgrounds generate a captivating blend of imagery for a rich, immersive music player.
+- <b>Dynamic Visuals</b>: Artwork combined with canvas effects and video motion backgrounds generate a captivating blend of imagery in a rich, immersive music player.
 - <b>Broad Device Support</b>: Designed for mobile, desktop and TV devices.
 Touch, cursor and arrow-key navigation help make the user experience smooth across platforms.
 - <b>Future Considerations</b>: Integration with local file paths, audio streams and other music services like Soundcloud.
 Real-time audio visualizations and beat detection are also being considered.

 ## How Does It Work?

 Under the hood, the component is built on top of the official <a href="https://www.mixcloud.com/developers/" target="_blank">Mixcloud API</a> and <a href="https://www.mixcloud.com/developers/widget/" target="_blank">Mixcloud Widget</a>.
-It also utilises another custom component of mine - Dynamic Backdrop - to create the blended mix of imagery transforms, canvas animations and video backgrounds.
+It also utilises another custom component of mine - Dynamic Backdrop - to create the blended mix of transforms, canvas animations and video backgrounds.

 Built with React TypeScript, it's packaged using <a href="https://vitejs.dev/" target="_blank">Vite</a> to generate an installable npm component library.